serpapi/google-search-results-dotnet/README.md

-# Google Search Result in Dotnet / CSharp / .Net
+# Google/Bing/Baidu Search Result in Dotnet / CSharp / .Net

 [![Build Status](https://travis-ci.org/serpapi/google-search-results-dotnet.svg?branch=master)](https://travis-ci.org/serpapi/google-search-results-dotnet)

-This Dotnet package is meant to scrape and parse Google results using [SerpApi](https://serpapi.com).
+This Dotnet package is meant to scrape and parse Google or Bing or Baidu results using [SerpApi](https://serpapi.com).

-This is work in progress..
+This extension is in development.
+But the code can be re-use for production because the API is already stable.

 The following services are provided:
  * [Search API](https://serpapi.com/search-api)